-Cows from experimental groups did not have limb problems.
-3 cows from the control group began to limp after calving.
+- Cows from experimental groups did not have limb problems.
+Three cows from the control group began to limp after calving.

 Structure of milk and quality indicators.

-Veterinary expenses.
 There were no veterinary expenses for experimental groups of cows.
 2 cows from the control group were led afterbirths, and then both had mastitis.
 Their calves had diarrhea problems.
-More than 500 Lt were spent for veterinary treatment.
+More than 145 Eur were spent for veterinary treatment.

-Income from milk.
 Most of the income was received for the milk of I experimental group of cows.
-During the test period approximately 2218,5 Lt were received (132% more than from the control group).
+During the test period approximately 643 Eur were received (132% more than from the control group).
 105% of income was received from II experimental group of cows’ milk, from the III experimental group – 107% of income more than for control group of cows’ milk.

 Economic benefits of dry brewer‘s yeast

 |Group||Additional income, compared with a control group for one cow’s milk during the period (90d.)
 Eur||The expenses per cow per period of dry brewer’s yeast, Eur||Additional incomes per cow during the period (after deduction of dry brewer’s yeast cost), Eur|